shiimizu/ena/README.md

 * [PostgreSQL](https://www.postgresql.org/download/) >= 11.0

 ## Getting Started
 Download the [latest][latest-link] release binaries or build it from source.
+Have [OpenSSL](https://www.openssl.org/source/) installed.

 You can simply build for your host machine as follows:
 ```bash